 The global warming continued, and by 100 million years ago the sea level had risen so much that any remaining nearby land was submerged.
 The sea water was relatively shallow (no more than about 300 metres deep) and it was probably crystal clear.

 On the ocean bed, layers of chalk gradually developed from soft calcareous ooze, which was largely composed of disc-shaped calcite plates called coccoliths: the remains of millions of microscopic plankton.
 Every handful of chalk rock contains millions of these tiny fossils, which were produced in warm sea waters by coccolithophores, a type of planktonic algae.
-The chalk is up to 600 metres thick, so to produce so much rock from these tiny remains, evidently took a very long time, indeed geological evidence shows that the clear, warm chalk seas remained over our region for over 24 million years.
+The chalk is between 190 and 240 metres thick, so to produce so much rock from these tiny remains, evidently took a very long time, indeed geological evidence shows that the clear, warm chalk seas remained over our region for over 24 million years.

 Although most of the chalk is composed of micro-fossils, occasionally it is possible to find larger remains of ammonites, belemnites, echinoids (sea urchins), sea sponges, brachiopods, bivalves, gastropods (sea snails) and even sharks’ teeth.
 Micraster is one of the best known of all Cretaceous echinoid fossils found in chalk, and it has formed the basis for classic micro-evolutionary studies.
 Specimens, which have been found in their thousands, show gradual evolutionary transitions upwards through 150 metres of chalk strata representing a 10 million year period.